cds-hooks/docs/source/includes/_hook_catalog.md

   }
 }
 ```

+**Purpose**: Inform an external CDS service that the user is in the process of
+reviewing a set of orders (sometimes known as a "shopping cart"), and solicit
+feedback about the orders being reviewed.

 **Contextual data**: The set of orders being reviewed on-screen, represented
 using a combination of MedicationOrder, DiagnosticOrder, DeviceUseRequest,